 What is the 7-S Model and what are hard and soft factors?

-- Structure: The structure defines the hierarchy / organisational structure of a company.
+- Structure: The structure defines the hierarchy / organisational structure of a company, often visualised by means of an organisation chart.

 - Strategy: The strateg” tries to generate sustainable competitive advantages.